brainstormforce/all-in-one-schemaorg-rich-snippets/README.md

 Get eye catching results in search engines with the most popular schema markup plugin.
 Easy implementation of schema types like Review, Events, Recipes, Article, Products, Services etc

+---

 ### What is a Rich Snippet? ###
 It is basically a short summary of your page in the search results of Google, Yahoo, Bing and sometimes in the News feed of Facebook in nice format with star ratings, author photo, image, etc.
 [See Examples of Rich Snippets Here.](https://wpschema.com/free-rich-snippets-schema-plugin-for-wordpress/?utm_source=wp-org-readme&utm_medium=rich-snippet-example "Rich Snippets Examples")

+---

 ### How does a Rich Snippet help? ###
-- It gives search engines only the important & precise information to display in search result snippets.
+* It gives search engines only the important & precise information to display in search result snippets.
-- Rich Snippets are very interactive (photos, star ratings, price, author, etc.) to let you stand out from competition
+* Rich Snippets are very interactive (photos, star ratings, price, author, etc.) to let you stand out from competition
-- [See what difference it makes](https://wpschema.com/free-rich-snippets-schema-plugin-for-wordpress/ "See the difference") in CTR (Click Through Rate)
+* [See what difference it makes](https://wpschema.com/free-rich-snippets-schema-plugin-for-wordpress/ "See the difference") in CTR (Click Through Rate)
-- Helps you rank higher in search results
+* Helps you rank higher in search results
-- Helps Facebook display proper information when users share your links on Facebook
+* Helps Facebook display proper information when users share your links on Facebook

-> **Curious, how does this plugin work?**
+---

-### Supported Content Types - ###
+### Supported Content Types ###
 This plugin supports the following types of Schemas:

 * Review
 * Event
 * People